Last Updated: Feb 10, 2019

 Zinc is also a primary "antioxidant nutrient", required for many enzymatic activities as well as assists in a host of other functions such as energy metabolism, immune response, tissue growth and repair.

 The Recommended Daily Allowance (RDA) for zinc is 8 mg a day for adult females and 11 mg a day for adult men.
-This amount however can be lower or higher depending on one's age, diet and health condition.
+This amount however can be lower or higher depending on one's age, diet and health conditions.

 However, when compared to other nut and seed selections, they are not top on the list for the zinc mineral.
 We discovered by comparison that hemp seeds are actually much higher in zinc at about 5.0 mg per ounce or about 34% the Daily Value.
 Sesame seeds also appear to be comparable to pumpkin seeds. (*)

-Quality may play an important factor as the amount of zinc in some Austrian pumpkin seeds, as listed on Nutrition Fact labels, is about 19% DV per ounce serving, which is closer to that of hemp seeds.
+Quality may play an important factor as the amount of zinc in some organic Austrian pumpkin seeds, as listed on Nutrition Fact labels, is about 19% DV per ounce serving, which is closer to that of hemp seeds.